emissary-ingress/emissary/reference/core/ingress-controller.md

 ### `Ingress` routes and `Mapping`s

-Ambassador Edge Stack actually creates `Mapping` objects from the `Ingress` route rules.
+The Ambassador Edge Stack actually creates `Mapping` objects from the `Ingress` route rules.
 These `Mapping` objects interact with `Mapping`s defined in CRDs **exactly** as they would if the `Ingress`route rules had been specified with CRDs originally.

 For example, this `Ingress` resource